Tridet/Projet_GAN_MSO_2019/README.md

   </p>
 </div>

-### Authors
+## Authors

 * Antoine ABHAY
 * Paola de PERTHUIS
 * Pascal GODBILLOT
 * Théo LACOUR

-### Remerciements
+## Acknowledgements
-Merci à M. Liming Chen d'avoir été notre tuteur pour ce projet, ainsi qu'à Daniel Muller et à Mohsen Ardabilian pour leurs critiques constructives.
+Special thanks to Mr. Liming Chen for being our tutor for this project, and to Daniel Muller and Mohsen Ardabilian for their constructive criticism.